swchak/incident-intelligence/README.md

 - `POST /api/rag/search`
 - `GET /api/rag/diagnose`

+These endpoints now support run-aware workflows from the dashboard.
+The UI calls them with the selected run's `job_id`, so RAG operations stay aligned to the same run-scoped datasets, generated KB docs, and artifacts the user is already inspecting.

 The first answer layer is intentionally LLM-optional. `POST /api/rag/search` now returns:

 - raw retrieval matches